eranif/codelite/docs/docs/AI/ai.md

 ## Getting Help

 - Open the chat box (++ctrl+shift+h++) and ask any question or ask the model to perform tasks for you.
-- For endpoint-specific issues, use **AI → Settings** to view or edit the stored URLs and tokens.
+- For endpoint-specific issues, use **Chat AI → Open Settings File...** to view or edit the stored URLs and tokens.

 ---